 Chances are, you’ll quickly scroll down to see which shoes are included on this guide.

-And why did we leave those out?
+So why did we leave those out?

-There are two qualifiers for a running shoe to be really soft.
+There are two qualifiers for a running shoe to be truly soft.
 At least, that’s how solereview defines it.
 First, the foam material should compress as soon as you load weight.
 Two, the midsole made of the said foam should be a high-volume kind.

 But times have changed.
 Softness comes in various forms – and some are better than the others.

 Nowadays, rarely are top-tier cushioning platforms made of EVA foam.
-Replacing the humble EVA are various hi-tech formulations such as expanded TPU, PEBA, and others which are not only soft but also deliver dependable performance.
+Replacing EVA are various hi-tech formulations such as expanded TPU, PEBA, and others which are not only soft but also deliver dependable performance.

 1) New Balance FuelCell Propel